GiftForGood/website/contents/faq/faq.md

 <details>
   <summary>If I am interested in being a corporate donor, how can I help?</summary>
-  <p>If you wish to be a corporate donor, do contact us via partnerships@giftforgood.io we will reply within 3 working days.</p>
+  <p>If you wish to be a corporate donor, do contact us via partnerships@giftforgood.io and we will reply within 3 working days.</p>
 </details>